-Snowflake supports multiple file formats for loading data, including CSV, JSON, AVRO, ORC, PARQUET and XML.
-For our benchmarking, we considered only CSV, AVRO, PARQUET and ORC.
+Snowflake supports multiple file formats for loading data, including CSV, JSON, AVRO, ORC, PARQUET, and XML.
+For our benchmarking, we considered only CSV, AVRO, PARQUET, and ORC.
 Since our core objective was to migrate traditional warehouses which are flat in nature, it did not make sense to use JSON or XML.

 All file formats were used to load the same amount of data (number of records) with the same amount of resources from the same S3 bucket.
-Since we are going to do relative comparison, the actual data size, cluster size, etc. doesn’t matter.
+Since we are going to do a relative comparison, the actual data size, cluster size, etc. doesn’t matter.
 The below diagram shows the load time comparison of the file formats.

 CSV is the winner, but Avro is close second.
 Frankly, we were expecting Avro to perform better than CSV, but Avro was a bit slower.
 The only explanation that we can think of for this is probably because of additional cast operations (variant to target type) that you need to perform in case of Avro.

 Parquet and ORC are 150 to 200% slower.
 Again just a guess, it’s probably because even though Snowflake is columnar store, its load function is accessing data row-based.
 Since Parquet and ORC are not as good for row-based access, there is slowness.

 Before finally deciding on the file format that works best for your requirement, you might want to consider these factors as well:

 - File Size – For each file format we found that the best load performance was at 80MB file chunk.
 It may vary in your case.
 As per Snowflake recommendations, it should be between 10 to 100MB for best performance.